raspberrypilearning/3D-scene/en/step_8.md

 You could also add more `sound effects`{:class="block3sound"} and `variables`{:class="block3variables"}.

-**Tip**: Professional programmers explore and take inspiration from code created by other programmers.
+**Tip:** Professional programmers explore and take inspiration from code created by other programmers.

 You may want to investigate the example projects in **step 2: Get inspiration**.